Top 10 Texture Packs (Java Edition)

 This texture pack is a very safe bet – almost anyone will appreciate its subtle and refined aesthetic.
 It is also ideal for Survival gameplay in comparison to more flashy texture packs, which can sometimes be distracting and get in the way of the gameplay itself.

-More true-to-default alternative: Faithful
+Read More and DownloadMore true-to-default alternative: Faithful

-If you would prefer an even more faithful experience – one that directly keeps the design and aesthetic of the default textures, but with added detail – then the fittingly-named Faithful might be your best bet.
-It’s been a staple of the Minecraft community for more than a decade, and for good reason: it’s a no-nonsense take on how to directly upscale Minecraft’s textures.
+It’s been a staple of the Minecraft community for more than a decade, and for good reason: it’s a no-nonsense take on how to directly upscale Minecraft’s iconic textures.
 Plenty of big-name content creators use this texture pack or a variant.

 Patrix is very high resolution – up to 256x – however only the 32x version is free.
 If you wish to pay for the higher resolution version, it’s well worth it – but even the 32x version is incredible and highly recommended.

-Alternative without shader requirement: Misa’s Realistic
+Read More and DownloadAlternative without shader requirement: Misa’s Realistic

-Misa’s Realistic is another fantastic realistic option, with a 64x resolution and a much more grungy, medieval look compared to Patrix.
-It has a few advantages such as the inclusion of entity and GUI textures, as well as not having the requirement to be used with shaders – it looks good both with and without.
+This pack has the notable advantage of not requiring the use of shaders – it looks good both with and without.
+It also has nice GUI texture as well as more comprehensive entity texture coverage.
 It’s been a staple of the community for over a decade, and is still one of the most complete realistic packs out there.

 Most texture packs increase the default resolution in order to add more detail.
 But what if you like the pixelated look?
 After all, it’s the aesthetic that Minecraft is know for.
 One of the best 16x packs out there is Jicklus – a pack which gives the game a distinctly charming aesthetic.